elylucas/env2file/readme.md

 MYAPP_OBJECT={"abc":123, "stuff": [{"name": "ely"}]}
 ```

-And when you run `npx env2file -k MYAPP` have it output a `environment.ts` file such as:
+And when you run `env2file -k MYAPP` it will output a `environment.ts` file such as:

 ```js
 export const environment = {